 This part is a little sketchy as there are rudimentary steps carved into the rock and a small chain you can hold that keeps you from slipping off of Silver Falls.
 I liked it as it got my blood running a little bit.

 Silver Falls is amazing, but it is my least favorite of the three.
 As you walk down the stairs, you will get better and better views of the falls.
-There was a short dirt trail that got me closer, but there was someone sitting on the large downed tree, so it was hard to get a good photo.
+There was a short dirt trail that got me closer, but someone was sitting on the large downed tree, so it was hard to get a good photo.

 I only spent 5 minutes or so here before heading on.
 The trail from here is about 3/4ths of a mile to Berry Creek Falls, the main draw in the park.

 It is a beautiful trail as it follows the creek and has lots of large trees on both sides.
 I kept taking pictures here as well, and I probably have way too many photos of this area, but it was just so majestic.

 Eventually, you will make it to the top of Berry Creek Falls, much as you did with Silver Falls.
 There is a trail that takes you down to the right and drops about 75 feet to the observation deck for the falls.